Joel is a writer who has spent 7 years researching topics of religion. He has a BA in developmental psychology and MA in educational theory.

-Edgar Andrews is a retired scientist who has spent a very long time in the field, and has seen a number of changes over the years.
+Edgar Andrews is a retired scientist who has spent a very long time in the field of chemistry, and he has seen a number of changes throughout his career.
 This writer recently had the opportunity to speak with Andrews about his life dedicated to science and to God, and the changes he has seen over the years.

 As a child, Andrews had found himself fascinated by a book titled The Marvels and Mysteries of Science.
 So captivating was this book on his young mind that it set him on his lifelong quest to dig deeply into these same marvels and mysteries.